wasmCloud/wasmcloud.com/content/english/blog/dotnet_are_we_webassembly_yet.md

 _But what about **wasmCloud**?_ When will be able to build .NET actors in wasmCloud?
 Technically, it's feasible today, but with a giant asterisk ⚠️.
 It required me creating an elaborate Rube Goldberg machine made up of duct tape, straws, bailing wire, and a couple pieces of chewing gum.
 I had to hand-craft some free-range organic (antibiotic free!)
 C header files because you can't control import/export labels from inside a C# file (yet).

 There is also absolutely no sign of work beginning in .NET on support for the component model (not to be confused with the `System.ComponentModel` namespace, which has been around since the dinosaurs).
 Even when the .NET wasm developer experience gets to a point that feels low-friction, it will probably not support components yet.
 We're definitely going to have to wait (and put in some effort and contribute!) to see `wit`-style support in a .NET project.
+As we mention in our [blog post](/blog/road_to_ubiquity), we're actively working on trying to advance the standards and make the component model become a real thing for multiple languages.

 We're _almost_ to the first real MVP.
 I can feel it in these old bones that have been writing C# code since before the .NET Framework was even called .NET.
 My worry is that not enough people will be vocal enough about the high friction in building _freestanding_, _interoperable_, _standards-compliant_ WASI modules because if all anyone is looking at is the production and consumption loop through Blazor, they'll think there's absolutely nothing wrong with .NET's WebAssembly support.